-- A Sandeira for lunch: score a bowl of homemade soup and a sandwich for 5 euros.
+A Sandeira for lunch: score a bowl of homemade soup and a sandwich for 5 euros.
 Like most wonderful Porto restaurants, this place is incredibly intimate and has very few tables so go early if you don’t want to hang outside waiting for a spot to open up.
 It’s worth the wait!

-- Our meal at La Piada was one of the most memorable of our trip.
+Our meal at La Piada was one of the most memorable of our trip.
 The staff is incredibly gracious.
 The restaurant itself is wide open, with tall ceilings, a tree in the middle of one of the tables and local art on the walls.
 The couple who owns the restaurant is Italian and Portuguese and they offer piadinas: a small italian flatbread filled with Portuguese staples.

-- I found Livraria da Baixa on my first day and I returned every day thereafter.
-The staff is warm, welcoming, and remembered me and my drink.
+I found Livraria da Baixa on my first day and I returned every day thereafter.
+The staff is warm, and welcoming, and remembered me and my drink.
 They mix a great cocktail and if it’s a nice day, you can sit out on the patio and people watch.
 If it’s a rainy day, you can while away the evening in the incredibly cozy upstairs lounge.
 Just push the bell on the bookshelf when you are ready to order another round!

 Go on a church tour: Igreja dos Carmelitas has an incredibly picturesque traditional tile wall on the outside.
-Clerigos Church offers a 75 meter tall tower that offers unprecedented views of the city from the top of it.
+Clerigos Church offers a 75-meter tall tower that offers unprecedented views of the city from the top of it.
 Expect a wait to climb the 240 stairs if you are there at a busy time.
 The Church of Sao Francisco is filled with gilded Baroque decor.

-- Get your tourist on: Lello & Irmão Bookstore is apparently the third most famous library in the world, most likely because it supposedly inspired many aspects of Harry Potter for JK Rowling.
+Get your tourist on: Lello & Irmão Bookstore is apparently the third most famous library in the world, most likely because it supposedly inspired many aspects of Harry Potter for JK Rowling.
 The architecture inside is supposedly incredibly stunning.
 I didn’t have the patience to stand in line for four hours to go inside, so I’ll have to go back.
 If you really want to see the inside, you might go first thing in the morning before it opens to avoid the crowds, or right at closing.
 Cafe Majestic opened in 1921 and used to be the meeting point for the area’s elite and creatives.
 I was told it’s incredibly beautiful but has “tourist pricing.”
 JK Rowling also apparently spent many a day in this cafe on the first book in the series.

-- Hire your own personal photographer: Flytographer’s photographers for Porto are Ivo and Vanessa.
+Hire your own personal photographer: Flytographer’s photographers for Porto are Ivo and Vanessa.
 This dynamic duo of a photographic team are married and totally in love with their home.
 They were incredibly fun to wander the city with for an afternoon, exploring the tight winding streets for the best kind of souvenir: photos of ourselves playing in a city we came to love.

-- Visit the Oporto Craft Market: it’s filled with small stalls of homemade art, foodstuffs, and other creations by local artisans.
+Visit the Oporto Craft Market: it’s filled with small stalls of homemade art, foodstuffs, and other creations by local artisans.